devendranaga/linux-systems-programming-with-c/string_manipulations.md

     char char_array[] = "linux";

-The `printf` or `fprintf` macro can be used to print the strings.
+The `printf` or `fprintf` functions can be used to print the strings.
 The format specifier `%s` is used to print the string.

 The below code prints the `char_array` on to the console.